 (2) Form of Business.
 For purposes of this rule, the Contracting Agency may investigate any Person submitting an Offer.
 The investigation may include that Person’s officers, Directors, owners, affiliates, or any other Person acquiring ownership of the Person to determine application of this rule or to apply the Disqualification provisions of ORS 279C.440 to 279C.450 and OAR 137-049-0370.

 (3) Certification of Non-Discrimination.
-The Offeror shall certify and deliver to the Contracting Agency Written certification, as part of the Offer, that the Offeror has not discriminated and will not discriminate against any disadvantaged business enterprise, minority-owned business, women-owned business, emerging small business, or business that a service-disabled veteran owns, in obtaining any required subcontracts.
+The Offeror shall certify and deliver to the Contracting Agency Written certification, as part of the Offer, that the Offeror has not discriminated and will not discriminate against any disadvantaged business enterprise, minority-owned business, women-owned business, emerging small business, or Veteran-owned business, in obtaining any required subcontracts.
 Failure to do so shall be grounds for disqualification.

 (4) Contract and Subcontract Conditions.
 If a Contracting Agency awards a Contract to an Offeror that has been determined to be responsible under ORS 200.005(8) and ORS 200.045(3), or awards a Contract under ORS 279A.100: